obhq/obliteration/README.md

 The application consists of 2 binaries:

-1. Main application.
+#### Frontend

 This is what users will see when they launch Obliteration.
 Its entry point is inside `src/main.cpp`.

-2. Emulator kernel.
+#### Kernel

 This is where emulation takes place.
 Its entry point is inside `src/kernel/src/main.rs`.

 ### Debugging the kernel